Published 25th August 2020

 What is a Settlement Agreement?

 By agreeing to a settlement agreement, an employee waives their rights to bring an employment claim.
 An agreement is legally binding if a solicitor or legal adviser advises the employee on its contents and signs to confirm this.
-Specialist employment solicitors also advise on the merits of an employee’s claim and the prospects of success in recovery with the employer, as well as prospects of what would be awarded at an Employment Tribunal should settlement proceedings give rise to a mutual agreement.

-How are Settlement Agreements Legally Binding?
+How are Settlement Agreements legally binding?

 For a Settlement Agreement to be legally binding it must meet the following criteria: